TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 *The search term only exists as a synonym*

-You can use the backend module synonyms (:ref:`Synonyms`) to maintain synonyms and configure solr to retrieve documents by a term that is not naturally inside the document.
+You can use the backend module synonyms (:ref:`backend-module-synonyms`) to maintain synonyms and configure solr to retrieve documents by a term that is not naturally inside the document.

 *Ask DKD support*